It Takes a Village

-Couples psychoeducation can be helpful in the treatment process.
+Couples education and support can be helpful in the treatment process.
 These sessions are flexible to best meet your needs.
-Here are ways that couples psychoeducation sessions can help:
+Here are ways that couples education and support sessions can help:

 - Lack of (or perceive lack of) support is strongly connected with Perinatal Mood and Anxiety Disorders.
 Getting partners in the door early can be protective against depression and anxiety as it increases a mother’s support system and makes her feel less alone.

 - Postpartum depression is hard on a marriage; someone needs to be there for him too.